MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/admin-overview/what-subscription-do-i-have.md

  **Not an admin?** See [What Office 365 business product or license do I have?](https://support.office.com/article/f8ab5e25-bf3f-4a47-b264-174b1ee925fd.aspx)

 ::: moniker range="o365-worldwide"

+## Use the admin center (preview) to determine what subscriptions you have

+The preview is available to all Microsoft 365 admins, you can opt in by selecting **Try the preview** toggle located at the top of the Home page.
+For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).

+1. In the admin center, go to the **Billing** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Products & services</a> page.

+2. Your subscriptions are displayed on the **Products & services** page, together with the subscription name, information about the subscription, and its status.
+To see a condensed view, choose **Table view**.

+::: moniker-end

+::: moniker range="o365-worldwide"
 ## Use the old admin center to determine what subscriptions you have
 ::: moniker-end